CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 If you have any questions about using Box, please reach out to your CMS State Officer.

 ## Learn More About Using Box
-To learn more about using the Box platform, see the video tutorials at https://www.box.com/events/live-demos.
+To learn more about using the Box platform, see the video tutorials for [Demos and Use Cases for Box](https://www.box.com/events/live-demos).

 ### Frequently Asked Questions